 Outstanding Youth – Actively involved in making a difference with Youth Advisory Council.

-Medius Circle – Engaged in community contribution through Medius Circle.
+Emerging Leaders United – Engaged in community contribution through our young professional’s group, Emerging Leaders United.
 Members age 45 years or younger meet monthly for professional development, social networking and service to the community.

-Community Volunteer – Recipients recognized for extraordinary service in the community.
+Community Volunteers – Recipients recognized for extraordinary service in the community.